diogorafael20/Docker-Install-RPI-Nginx-Reverse-Proxy/README.md

       - ./data/mariadb:/config

-## Change "ADDUSER" and "CHANGEPASSWORD" credentials on lines 42 and 43.
+## Change "ADDUSER" and "CHANGEPASSWORD" credentials (lines 42 and 43).

 ## Then run it